postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ## Managing your team’s Postman plan

-You can manage your team size, upgrade your plan, or update your team to the latest Postman version at any time during your team's billing cycle.
+You can manage your team size or upgrade your plan at any time during your team's billing cycle.

 ### Changing team size